joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-07-arrays/README.md

 How is a Bool stored in memory?

-How is an Int8 stored in memory?
+How is an Int stored in memory?

 With the exception of String, we only have to worry about storing a single thing somewhere in the computer.
 But what happens when we want to store many Integers instead of just one?
 Without using an Array, how could we store multiple Ints?